-If you or someone you know has been involved in a slip and fall accident, it is important to follow certain steps to ensure you achieve a full recovery and are prepared for any lawsuit that may happen as a result.
+If you or someone you know has been involved in a slip and fall, it is important to follow certain steps to ensure you obtain a full recovery:

-- Get Medical Treatment Immediately – Make sure you receive the full treatment of a doctor as soon as possible.
+- Get Medical Treatment Immediately – Make sure you seek treatment from a medical professional as soon as possible.
 A doctor’s examination will document that your injury was the result of a slip and fall.
 Waiting to seek treatment can be extremely detrimental to your case as a defendant will seek to attribute your injuries to an unrelated incident.

-- Report Your Slip and Fall – Make sure to fill out an accident report or that you give some other form of notice to the owner/occupier of the premises where the accident occurred.
-If the business or a police officer completes an accident report you should ask for a copy.
+- Report Your Slip and Fall – Make sure to fill out an incident report or provide some other form of notice to the owner/occupier of the premises where the incident occurred.
+Ask for a copy of any report.

-- Take Photos of the Accident Scene and Your Injuries – It is extremely helpful to your case if you get photos of the site of the accident as well as photos of your injuries.
-This includes photos of any surgery or stitches you receive as a result of the accident.
+- Take Photos of the Scene and Your Injuries – It is extremely helpful to your case if you get photos of the site of the incident as well as photos of your injuries.
+This includes photos of any wounds, bruises, surgery, stitches caused by the incident.

-- Keep the Evidence – If at all possible, save the item that caused the fall to occur.
+- Keep the Evidence – If at all possible, save the item that caused you to fall.
 If it is something that will degrade over time, like a piece of fruit, make sure to bag it and keep it frozen.
-You should also safeguard any clothes and especially shoes that you were wearing at the time of the fall.
-Bagging these can help preserve any matter stuck to them that was involved in your accident.
+You should also safeguard any clothes and shoes that you were wearing at the time of the fall.

-- Witnesses – If anyone witnessed your slip and fall, it can be helpful to try and obtain their name, address and phone number.
+- Witnesses – If anyone witnessed the incident, you should obtain their name, address and phone number.

-- Maintain a Case File – Keep a record of all your medical bills, out-of-pocket expenses, lost earnings, and EOBs related to your slip and fall as well as all letters and statements from insurance companies.
+- Maintain a Case File – Keep a record of all your medical bills, out-of-pocket expenses, lost earnings, and EOBs related to your treatment following the incident.

-- Do Not Give a Statement to the Insurance Company – Speak to a lawyer before giving recorded statements to or signing documents for the property owner’s insurance company.
+- Do Not Give a Statement to the Insurance Company – Speak to a lawyer first!

 What Craig Rothenberg Can Do for You

-At the Law Office of Craig Rothenberg, we are experienced in New Jersey slip and fall cases.
-We will fully investigate the accident, talk with medical and accident reconstruction experts, interview witnesses, gather photos, and answer any questions you might have about the process.
-We will help prepare your personal injury claim and ensure you receive a full and fair settlement.
-If necessary we will take your case to court to make sure you are compensated for your pain and suffering.
-Contact our office in New Brunswick, NJ today so we can begin discussing your case.
+At the Law Office of Craig Rothenberg, we are experienced in slip and fall cases.
+We will fully investigate the incident, consult with medical and accident reconstruction experts, interview witnesses, gather photos, and answer any questions you might have about the process.
+Contact us so we can begin discussing your case today.